cc-archive/cchost/cchost_lib/TAGS-README.txt

             code these are referred as 'ccud' for (unknown) historical reasons.

-            The edit field in an upload's Admin screen are the psuedo tags for that upload.
+            The edit field in an upload's Admin screen are the psuedo system tags for that upload.

         Admin tag -
-            These are controlled by the admin at: admin/tag/properties They strictly exist to prevent users from using tags the admins don't want to see in the system.
+            These are controlled by the admin at: admin/tag/properties and admin/tagcat.

+            They strictly exist to prevent users from using tags the admins don't want to see in the system.